Simple Tips to Secure your WordPress Site

-You’ve finally got your website on a web host, and you’re using cPanel to host it.
+You’ve finally got your website on a web host.
 At this point, many webmasters sit back and let their website coast.
 The problem is that thousands of WordPress sites are hacked every single day.

 New exploits and vulnerabilities are constantly being discovered and used against unsuspecting website owners.
 Today, nearly 23% of every website on the Internet runs on WordPress, so it should come as no surprise that it’s a popular target among hackers.